itswebny/universal-navigation/notes/static-option.md

 ##### Using Internet Explorer?
 Be sure you are not running in "_Compatibility Mode_" when testing:
 > Press the `F12 Key`, and click "Internet Explorer X Compatibilty Mode" and change to latest non-compatibility mode from the dropdown

+> **Defaulting to compatibility mode is a byproduct of IE's "intranet" settings**.
+While testing internally, you will experience this issue, even on closing and re-opening a browser window. **_EXTERNAL USERS WILL NOT EXPERIENCE THIS ISSUE_**.
+Please don't file issues about Compatibility mode unless you can replicate outside of NY networks.
+Thanks.

 ___!!!
 Place this code at the very top of your site, outside of any container divs, and as close to the opening \<body\> tag as possible.
 The header should expand to 100% of the screen width, even if your current site has a fixed width. !!!___